 The Disappeared of Spaç

-Based on Decision no. 374, dated 02.06.2023, for the initiation of an administrative investigation aimed at clarifying the fate, locating, identifying, and recovering the remains of persons who died or went missing while serving their sentences in the Spaç prison camp.
-From the administrative verifications concerning persons who lost their lives in Spaç and are listed as missing, based on information collected and studied by AIDSSH, the Ministry of Internal Affairs, the General Directorate of Prisons, the General Directorate of Archives, and requests received by AIDSSH to clarify the fate of the missing, a list of persons registered as missing has been compiled.
-To view the list, click here.
+On the basis of Decision no. 374, dated 02.06.2023, on the initiation of the administrative investigation with the aim of clarifying the fate, locating, identifying, and recovering the remains of persons who died or disappeared during the serving of their sentence in the prison-camp of Spaç.
+From administrative verifications, regarding persons who lost their lives in Spaç and are recorded as disappeared, on the basis of the information collected and studied by AIDSSH, the Ministry of Interior, the General Directorate of Prisons, the General Directorate of Archives, and the requests received at AIDSSH for clarifying the fate of the disappeared, a list of persons who are recorded as disappeared has been identified.
+To view the list click here.

 Shpal, Mirditë